sairam/gitnotify/README.md

 1. Send email with summary

 ### User Flow
-1. Landing Page at / or /home
+1. Landing Page at /home
 1. User logins via Github to authenticate/track
 1. User adds url of repository to track creation of branches/tags and/or branches for latest commits
 1. User receives a confirmation email with the current list of branches